 - e.
 Implementation of enhanced surveillance and protective measures for high-risk detainees who are in a quarantine setting, or who develop symptoms of COVID-19; and - f.
-Awareness and comprehension by individual detainees as to their level of risk, allowing them to make informed decisions about illness prevention.8

-28. The Clayton County Jail has created and perpetuated conditions that do not allow for the protection of medically vulnerable detainees from COVID-19.
+Awareness and comprehension by individual detainees as to their level of risk, allowing them to make informed decisions about illness prevention. - 28.
+The Clayton County Jail has created and perpetuated conditions that do not allow for the protection of medically vulnerable detainees from COVID-19.
 Showers, telephones, and kiosks are communal and infrequently cleaned.
 Sinks and toilets are communal in the open dorms.
 In the individually celled housing units, toilets and sinks are shared by the three people that live in any given cell.
-Toilets leak, and over-capacity conditions require people to sleep on the floor, a few feet away from the shared toilet.

-29. The declarations of detainees with known preexisting health conditions show that the jail has not taken adequate steps to protect them from contracting COVID-19.
+Toilets leak, and over-capacity conditions require people to sleep on the floor, a few feet away from the shared toilet. - 29.
+The declarations of detainees with known preexisting health conditions show that the jail has not taken adequate steps to protect them from contracting COVID-19.
 Examples of preexisting conditions suffered by the declarants include breast cancer, thyroid disease, type 1 diabetes mellitus, chronic obstructive pulmonary disease (COPD), hepatitis C, hypertension, hand fracture due to a car accident prior to incarceration, and chronic pain due to a car accident requiring surgery and metal placement.
 Medically vulnerable people detained at or recently released from the Clayton County Jail include the following individuals:

-8 See People with Certain Medical Conditions, supra note 7.
+&lt;sup>8 See People with Certain Medical Conditions, supra note 7.

 a.
-Declarant M.B. is a 52-year-old woman with a history of breast cancer.9 She reports receiving chemotherapy at Southern Regional Medical Center from 2013-2016.10 Cancer, even when in remission, can weaken one's immune system.
-She also has thyroid disease, which could negatively impact her immune system.11 At the time of her declaration, she reported symptoms of COVID-19, but she had not received any medical evaluation or treatment for those symptoms.
+Declarant M.B. is a 52-year-old woman with a history of breast cancer.
+She reports receiving chemotherapy at Southern Regional Medical Center from 2013-2016.
+Cancer, even when in remission, can weaken one's immune system.
+She also has thyroid disease, which could negatively impact her immune system.
+At the time of her declaration, she reported symptoms of COVID-19, but she had not received any medical evaluation or treatment for those symptoms.
 She was restricted from use of the kiosk-the means to access medical care.
-When refused a mask by an officer, she had to makeshift one out of her underwear.12 She reported no social distancing in the facility or instructions to do so.13 b.
-Plaintiff Watkins is a 60-year-old man with type 1 diabetes mellitus.14 He reports-as do others-that he receives meals twice daily.
-Breakfast is served around 04:00 and lunch is served sometime between 9:30 and 11:00.
-(At the latter meal, detainees are provided a bagged sandwich to eat later for dinner.)
-He reports having his blood sugar checked and administered twice daily-at 03:00 and again at 14:00.15 When a patient requires insulin, blood sugar checks are most useful prior to meals or snacks.
-In the practice described, the 14:00 blood sugar check is not very useful.
-And poorly controlled diabetes can compromise the immune system, particularly if blood glucose is not well-controlled.
-Moreover, when the patients with diabetes are lined up in the medical wing for these checks and administration, there may be up to 75 people in line depending on how many dorms are let out, just a foot or two apart, without social distancing.16 Watkins states that he was denied testing for COVID-19 when his cellmate developed
+When refused a mask by an officer, she had to makeshift one out of her underwear.
+She reported no social distancing in the facility or instructions to do so.
+She reported no social distancing in the facility or instructions to do so.

-9 Declaration of M.B., ECF No. 6-2 Ex.
+&lt;sup>9 Declaration of M.B., ECF No. 6-2 Ex.
 B-1, at ¶¶ 2, 12 ("M.B.
 Declaration").
-10 Id. at ¶ 12.